What is leukaemia?

 The symptoms of leukaemia are typically vague and non-specific and may be overlooked early in the disease because they resemble symptoms of influenza (the flu) and other common illnesses.
 Additionally, some forms of chronic leukaemia produce no symptoms initially and can go unnoticed and hence untreated for many years.

-Depending on the type of leukaemia that's involved, symptoms may include:
+Depending on the type of leukaemia, symptoms may include:

 - Fever or chills